About this guide

 Catch the breeze

-In summer make the most of natural airflow in the cooler parts of the day by opening windows to bring in the breeze and let the hot air out.
+In summer make the most of natural airflow in the cooler parts of the day.
+Open windows to bring in the breeze and let the hot air out.

 Use fans before air conditioning

-Fans cost around 2 cents per hour to run, much less than air conditioners, and reduce the temperature by 2°C or 3°C. Fans circulate air and can be used to improve the effectiveness of cooling systems.
+Fans cost around 2 cents per hour to run.
+This is much less than air conditioners.
+Fans can reduce the temperature by 2°C or 3°C. Fans circulate air and can improve the effectiveness of other cooling systems.

 Use fans to circulate hot air